Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 4.
 The quiz and programming assignment for "Neural Networks and Deep Learning" on Coursera finally opened today, so I'm working on those.
 Thoughts: I can't share anything, because it would violate the honor code, but I am enjoying the programming assignment.

+Day 5.
+Summer in the Lakota Homelands is gathering time - for ceremonies, festivals, and visiting.
+Tomorrow I am feeding 20+ people in my home, so I have little time for work today or tomorrow.
+Thoughts: I'm browsing through the Twitter feed for #100DaysOfMLCode and wow!
+So many inspiring posts.
+I'll retweet some of my favorites for the next two days.